loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - creates the namespaces and Argo CD cluster secret this repo expects
 - enables only the `eso` app-of-apps label by default so the initial bootstrap stays small
+- exposes Argo CD as a `LoadBalancer` service for local access in `vind`
 - includes a commented-out Forgejo install block for a future local-contained mode